shoprunback/documentation/source/includes/php/useElement.md

 ## Which API calls can it do ?

-> Check which API calls an element can or cannot do
+> Check which API calls an Element can or cannot do

 ```php
 <?php